-Note: If you disenroll from Medicare drug coverage, no longer receive Extra Help, and go without creditable drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Note: If you disenroll from Medicare drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.

-- Your membership will end in our plan when your new plan's coverage begins on January 1.
+- Your membership will end in our plan when your new plan's coverage starts on January 1.

-Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period
+Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period